Recommended children's booklists sorted by age or topic

 Topic: Preschool 50 Recommended Reads

-We’ve put together a list of 50 recommended books for 3- and 4-year-olds.
-Top up your preschool or nursery book collections with our hand-picked selection of classic stories, laugh-out-loud picture books, animal tales, poetry books, non-fiction for curious minds and more…
+Browse this list of 50 recommended books for preschool children (3- and 4-year-olds).
+Top up your preschool or nursery book collections with the BooksForTopics hand-picked list of classic stories, laugh-out-loud picture books, animal tales, poetry books, and non-fiction for EYFS children.

-As parents and teachers, we know how important it is to foster a love of reading in children from a young age.
-Reading with nursery and preschool children not only helps with language development but also encourages imagination and creativity.
-Our booklist includes popular preschool stories such as Owl Babies, Aliens Love Underpants and The Tiger Who Came to Tea, as well as some lesser-known storytime delights that we highly recommend, like Pip & Egg and Eat Your Peas.
+This booklist includes popular preschool stories such as Owl Babies, Peace at Last and The Tiger Who Came to Tea, as well as some lesser-known storytime delights that we highly recommend, like A Surprise for Snail and Eat Your Peas.

-As well as the booklist below to browse, we’ve also got a printable poster and downloadable checklist for you, and schools can purchase full sets of the books via Peters.
+As well as the BooksForTopics preschool booklist below to browse, we’ve also got a printable poster, a downloadable checklist and a handy bookmark for you, and schools can purchase full sets of the 50 books via Peters.

 A feel-good rhyming story with a positive message about confidence and self-esteem, from the creators of international bestseller, Giraffes Can’t Dance.